How to Brew Beer at Home

 To sanitize, soak any equipment that will touch the post-boil wort in sanitizing solution.
 There are a few homebrew-friendly sanitizers to choose from, including Iodophor and Star San.
 Creating a solution in a spray bottle to spray your equipment is a great and cost-effective way to sanitize your cleaned equipment.
 But be sure to run sanitizing solution through your racking cane and fermentation lock.

 The final step is prevention.
 You may be the biggest threat to your beer!
 Wash your hands often while brewing.
 When you're done, clean your brewing equipment thoroughly and wipe down all surfaces that may have gotten spattered, like your kitchen counters and stovetop.
-For more in-depth reading on cleaning and sanitizing, frequent author and contributor Steve Parkes has some great pointers found here.
+Check out these articles for more in-depth advice on cleaning and sanitation

 Is My Beer Contaminated?
 Troubleshoot Your Homebrew